 There are two ways to access your designed sounds – through the standard Program mode or through the newly introduced Song mode.

 Program mode has a total of 16 program banks (labeled A-P), split into 5 pages of 5 programs each.

 This is a typical method of navigating presets that is made somewhat easier with List control, by which you move through banks rather than individual presets.
 Props to Clavia for organizing sounds into categories that make sense, too.

 12 banks are already taken by the factory presets, which you can change and modify depending on your needs.

 Check out the video below to listen to all the factory presets on the Nord Stage 3:

-If, at some point, you want to restore the program memory to it original state, you can easily to do that by downloading the original program banks from Nord’s website.
+If, at some point, you want to restore the program memory to its original state, you can easily do that by downloading the original program banks from Nord’s website.

 There are also 4 empty banks (100 program slots) where you can store your own programs.

 Song mode is a welcome addition, enabling you to use programs from Program mode in self-designed sets, which is ideal for performances involving various songs with differing sound sets.